openpolitics/manifesto/health.md

 The NHS will not deny care to anyone for any reason, regardless of legal status, economic status, or nationality (for further details, see ["Do I Treat This Immigrant?"](http://doitreatthisimmigrant.com/)).

-Parking charges in car parks serving NHS facilities will be outlawed.
-Only in cases where there is a serious, demonstrable abuse of parking by motorists not using the facilities will any regimes be permitted to curb such abuse, but these must never include a parking charge.

 A "maternity package" of useful items for newborn babies (similar to [the one offered in Finland](http://www.kela.fi/web/en/maternitypackage)) will be provided free to charge to mothers who register for NHS antenatal care before the end of the fourth month of pregnancy.